ibm-cloud-docs/containers/cs_ingress_about.md

 **VPC clusters: Load Balancer for VPC**

-When you create a VPC cluster, one public and one private VPC load balancer is automatically created outside of your cluster in your VPC.
+When you create a VPC cluster, one public and one private VPC load balancer are automatically created outside of your cluster in your VPC.
 The public VPC load balancer puts the public IP addresses of your public ALBs behind one hostname, and the private VPC load balancer puts the private IP addresses of your private ALBs behind one hostname.
 In VPC clusters, a hostname is assigned to the ALBs because the ALB IP addresses are not static and might change over time.

 The Ingress subdomain for your cluster is automatically linked to the VPC load balancer hostname for your public ALBs.
 Note that the Ingress subdomain for your cluster, which looks like `<cluster_name>.<hash>-0000.<region>.containers.appdomain.cloud`, is different than the VPC load balancer-assigned hostname for your public ALBs, which looks like `01ab23cd-<region>.lb.appdomain.cloud`.
 The Ingress subdomain is the public route through which users access your app from the internet, and can be configured to use TLS termination.
 The assigned hostname for your public ALBs is what the VPC load balancer uses to manages your ALB IPs.